 We hear a lot about wicked and dangerous stuff on the internet.
 But God is the Lord of all technology, including the internet, which can be used for much good.
 I'm going to invite you to check a four-minute video below of an enthusiastic eleven-year old boy powerfully declaiming in a service at Salem Lutheran Church, Tomball, Texas.
 (If the introductory frame actually introduces the speaker, he is Jack Stockton.)
 Here young Jack he names all 66 Bible books, mentioning briefly how each book reveals Jesus.
-Most of the text comes from the song “He Is” by Aaron Jeoffrey--also linked below.
+Most of the text comes from the song “He Is” by Aaron Jeoffrey.

-> In any case, both presentations give a thumbnail sketch illustrating a remarkably Reformed perspective of Scripture, reminding us that ALL of Scripture reveals Jesus—Old and New Testaments!
+This presentation gives a thumbnail sketch illustrating a remarkably Reformed perspective of Scripture, reminding us that ALL of Scripture reveals Jesus—Old and New Testaments!

-> By the way, in our church this Epiphany we have been seeing how the stories of some of Jesus’ ancestors from Matthew 1:1-17 reveal Jesus in some way, however dimly.
+By the way, in our church this Epiphany we have been seeing how the stories of some of Jesus’ ancestors from Matthew 1:1-17 reveal Jesus in some way, however dimly.
 Sometimes the way those people and books of the Bible reveal Jesus is difficult to see.
 That doesn’t, however, detract from the usefulness and truth of the doctrine.

 Link to Jack Stockton's video appears at the bottom of this post.